 - These chocolate dates are easy to make and delicious.
 Make an assortment with different toppings for your guests to choose from.

 - These blackberries are formed into cute little chocolate covered clusters.
 They’re sweet, juicy, and perfect for entertaining.

 Chocolate Covered Pineapple

 - 1 fresh pineapple (approximately 725 grams)

-- 7 ounces dark chocolate (approximately 200 grams)
+- 7 ounces dark chocolate (Fairtrade certified)

 - Optional topping ideas: unsweetened shredded coconut, finely chopped macadamia nuts, and/or freshly grated lime zest